Skip to content

 externalProxyMetricKey: 'my_app_com'

-trafficAutowire: 'httproute,ingress,virtualservice'
+trafficAutowire: 'httproute,ingress,virtualservice,route,service'

 healthcheckPath: '/healthz'